404Birti/Induction-/README.md

 > “I told you I’d make you meet God.”
 > Couldn’t even argue with it — and he explained it logically too.
 Hats off.

-- Received honour from a trustee post-lecture — well-deserved.
+- Received honour from a trustee post-lecture - s.
+Gurchran Sungh Garewal — well-deserved.

 > Honestly?
 He was electric.
 Left the hall with more questions, but also this weird clarity.
 Like curiosity could be holy too.